-Before you even attempt to dismantle your furniture, it’s always best to make sure if it can be removed from its location to the removals van in one piece.
-A common mistake is to take everything apart and then realise you could have easily moved it without the help of your screwdriver.
+Don’t attempt to dismantle your furniture before checking if it can be removed from its location to the van in one piece.
+A common mistake is to take a piece of furniture apart and only to realise you could have easily moved it without the help of your screwdriver.
 In the removals industry, we call it a ‘D’oh’ moment and it’s not fun.
 To avoid this, measure the Height, Width, and Depth of the furniture and compare that to the doorframes along the route to the van in your home or office.
-If the item can’t fit upright then imagine it on its side, back and any other angle, and make sure there are at least a few centimeters give on all ends.
+If the furniture can’t fit upright then imagine it on its side, back or any other angle, and make sure there are at least a few centimetres give on all ends.
 You really don’t want to force it through because that never ends well.
 Now make a list of which items of furniture can and can’t be moved in one piece and read on.

-Before you begin to panic and decided to take a hammer and crowbar to the furniture, have a look at how the item is constructed and what tools have been used to brace it in place.
-If you have the manual great!
-Study it well and you’ll be well on your way to reverse engineer the furniture but, if you lost them years ago, I’ll explain the next steps you need to take.
-When looking at the bed, wardrobe, or whatever it is, ask yourself what nuts, bolts, and screws have been used to hold it together and find the matching tools.
-For example, if a screw has a cross-section, you’ll need a ‘Phillips Head’ screwdriver and if a bolt has a hexagonal shape, you’ll need an ‘Allen Key’ (very common for Ikea).
-If you need to buy the tools, don’t go on eBay and get the cheap £1.99 screwdriver set because 9 out of 10 times it will break and just imagine it’s the night before the move and your tools are broken or don’t match.
+Before you begin to panic and decided to take a hammer and crowbar to the furniture, have a look for the instruction manuals.
+If you’ve got them, great!
+Study them well and you’ll be on your way to reverse engineer the furniture but, if you lost them years ago, I’ll explain the next steps you need to take.
+When looking at the bed, wardrobe, or whatever it is, analyse how it’s constructed and what nuts, bolts, and screws have been used to hold it together and find the matching tools.
+For example, if a screw has a cross-section, you’ll need a ‘Phillips Head’ screwdriver and if a bolt has a hexagonal shape on its head, you’ll need an ‘Allen Key’ (very common for Ikea furniture).
+If you need to buy the tools, don’t go on eBay and get a cheap £1.99 screwdriver set because 9 out of 10 times it will break and just imagine it’s the night before the move and your tools are broken or don’t match.
 It’s a stressful place to put yourself into!

-Right, you’ve got the correct tools and ready to go but hold on for a moment.
+Right, you’ve got the correct tools and you’re ready to go but hold on for a moment.
 Before you start dismantling, make sure you’ve got plenty of space to work with.
 Remove the boxes, bags and any clutter from the room or stack them up in the corner.
-As mentioned before, we’re assuming you don’t have the manuals so it’s time to think logically of how the furniture has been assembled but most importantly, think safety!
+As mentioned before, we’re assuming you don’t have the manuals so it’s time to think logically of how the furniture has been assembled and most importantly, think safety!
 Wardrobes are a prime example of this because they’re usually the most complex and dangerous to build or dismantle.
-Before you start, use tape and a pen to label each part (top, sides etc…) and take photos and this means reassembling at your new property will be much easier with a visual reference.
-Now you’re ready to go and with at least 2 people, remove the wardrobe doors with one person holding the door in place and the other unscrewing.
+Use tape and a pencil to label each part (top, sides etc…) and take photos and this means reassembling at your new property will be much easier with a visual reference.
+Now you’re ready to go and with at least 2 people, remove the wardrobe doors with one person bracing the door and the other unscrewing.
 Once the doors have been removed, lay down the wardrobe on the floor (front first) and remove the back pins (little nails), and take off the back.
 After that, remove the top, sides, inner sections, and bottom.
-You’ve just taken great care in dismantling it and you don’t want to cause any damage during the move so wrap each section with a generous amount of bubble wrap.
+You’ve just taken great care in dismantling it and you don’t want to cause any damage during transit so wrap each section with a generous amount of bubble wrap or thick blankets.
 I’ve mentioned this before but I will again, keep all of the screws, nails, and bolts in a Tupperware box and keep it somewhere safe.
 Losing any of them could mean disaster when trying to put it back together.

 Once the removal company has delivered your items and you’re ready to reassemble, carefully unwrap the wardrobe and reverse everything you did.
 Did you remember the labels and photos?
 Good.
-As you’ll find out, this is a great help when during the reassembling process.
+As you’ll find out, this is will be a great help during the reassembling process.
 But before you attempt to reassemble, are you tired after the big move?
-You probably are and if so, wait for the morning until reassembling.
-Tiredness can cause judgment to lapse and that’s when accidents happen.
+You probably are and if so, wait for the morning until you start reassembling.
+Tiredness can cause a lapse of judgement and that’s when accidents happen.

-I could write many paragraphs about how to dismantle and reassemble each item of furniture but that would be an endless blog.
-In a nutshell, it’s about having the correct tools, common sense and can be achieved when breaking the process down into logical steps.
-However, if for whatever reason, you feel uncomfortable doing this, just tell the removal company and they’ll be more than happy to help.
-It’s part of their job after all.
+I could write many more paragraphs about how to dismantle and reassemble each item of furniture but that would be an endless blog.
+In a nutshell, it’s about having the correct tools, common sense and breaking the process down into logical steps.
+However, if for whatever reason you feel uncomfortable doing this, just ask the removal company and they’ll be more than happy to help.

-I hope you’ve found this blog post helpful and here at Macro Removals, we’re more than happy to offer free advice and if you’re looking for a home, office, man and van, or packing service, please feel free to contact us.
+I hope you’ve found this blog helpful and here at Macro Removals, we’re more than happy to offer free advice and if you’re looking for a home, office, man and van, or packing service, please feel free to contact us.